 Evaluation Factors are the primary selection criteria for the preferred plan and were developed based on input from the SFCJPA during the SAFER Bay project kick-off meeting in December of 2013.
 Each Evaluation Factor was broken down further into Consideration Scoring Metrics.
 The Consideration Scoring Metrics are the elements that were assessed and scored based on both quantitative and qualitative evaluations.
 In March of 2016, the SFCJPA and planning team held a workshop to review and refine the Evaluation Factors and Consideration Scoring Metrics, and assign weighting to each.
 The individual scores for the Consideration Scoring Metrics and applied weighting result in the calculated score at the Evaluation Factor level.
-The calculated scores for the Evaluation Factor level.
+The calculated scores for the Evaluation Factors and applied weighting result in the overall alternative ranking.